FAQs

 I Think I Have BPD, What Should I Do?

-- to support other people struggling with BPD and to share what I’ve been learning & what’s been working throughout my treatment.
+-to support other people struggling with BPD and to share what I’ve been learning & what’s been working throughout my treatment.

-- to inspire those with BPD to take time for themselves and be mindful.
+-to inspire those with BPD to take time for themselves and be mindful.

-- to give loved ones a better idea (but not the end all, be all) of how to cope with borderline personality disorder and to help them in understanding BPD.
+-to give loved ones a better idea (but not the end all, be all) of how to cope with borderline personality disorder and to help them in understanding BPD.

-- to help raise borderline awareness and do my part in ending the stigma.
+-to help raise borderline awareness and do my part in ending the stigma.

--Audrey Harper, creator of BPD Beautiful
+-Sarah Rose, creator of BPD Beautiful

 For People with BPD